-I don't think it is a secret that orecchiette is my favourite pasta to eat.
+I don't think it is a secret that homemade orecchiette is my favourite pasta to eat.
 There is just something about it!
-The little bowls are born to hold sauce and the chewy texture it so divine.
-Shaping oreccheitte, meaning little ears in Italian, takes some practice but the thing you always need to remember with pasta making is it will always taste amazing!
+The little bowls are born to hold sauce and the chewy texture is so divine.
+Shaping orecchiette, meaning little ears in Italian, takes some practice but the thing you always need to remember with pasta making is it will always taste amazing!
 It is made with a simple semolina and water dough and it is so easy to bring together.
-You can see the full process in my hand rolled gnocchi sardi recipe.

 Ingredients for homemade orecchiette

-Flour - this is made from a durum wheat flour, semola rimacinata and it classified as a 'hard wheat' it has a lot of structure and bite.
+Flour - this is made from a durum wheat flour which will most often be labeled 'semola rimacinata' and it classified as a 'hard wheat' it has a lot of structure and bite.

 Water - it really is that simple!
 I like to use slightly warmed water.